What are tides?

 Tide calendars are available free of charge from the tourist office.
 They are available in paper format, but you can also consult the timetables on our website (below).
 Look for the nearest coastal town to where you want to find out the tides (e.g. Guilvinec, Plozévet).

-Each calendar shows: high tide, low tide, coefficients and even water heights.
+Each calendar shows: high tide, low tide, tidal range (coefficient) and even water heights.

-If you go fishing on foot, don’t forget to check the latest fishing permits issued by the prefecture and find out about best practice.
+If you go gathering shellfish at low tide don’t forget to check the latest fishing permits issued by the prefecture and find out about best practice.

 Rocks of Saint-Guénolé - Penmarc'h